PoiScript/orgize/README.md

 }
 ```

-**Note**: whether an element is container or not, it will appears two times in a loop.
+**Note**: whether an element is container or not, it will appears twice in one loop.
 One as `Event::Start(element)`, one as `Event::End(element)`.

 ## Render html